Catalonia: Languages

 Today, Catalan is the main language of the Catalan autonomous government and the other public institutions that fall under its jurisdiction.
 Basic public education is given mainly in Catalan, but also there are some hours per week of Spanish language instruction.
-Although the law requiring businesses to display all information (e.g. menus, posters) at least in Catalan not being systematically enforced, the majority of the linguistic landscape in Catalonia is monolingually in Catalan.
+Although the law requiring businesses to display all information (e.g. menus, posters) at least in Catalan is not systematically enforced, the majority of the linguistic landscape in Catalonia is monolingually in Catalan.
 There is no obligation to display this information in either Occitan or Spanish, although there is no restriction on doing so in these or other languages and sometimes private businesses will display their information in Spanish or English as well.
 The use of fines was introduced in a 1997 linguistic law that aims to increase the public use of Catalan and defend the rights of Catalan speakers.
-On the other hand, the Spanish Constitution does not recognize equal language rights for linguistic minorities since it enshrined Spanish as the only official language of the state, the knowledge of which being compulsory.
+On the other hand, the Spanish Constitution does not recognise equal language rights for linguistic minorities since it enshrined Spanish as the only official language of the state, the knowledge of which being compulsory.
 Numerous laws regarding for instance the labelling of pharmaceutical products, make in effect Spanish the only language of compulsory use.

 The law ensures that both Catalan and Spanish – being official languages – can be used by the citizens without prejudice in all public and private activities.
 The Generalitat uses Catalan in its communications and notifications addressed to the general population, but citizens can also receive information from the Generalitat in Spanish if they so wish.
 Debates in the Catalan Parliament take place almost exclusively in Catalan and the Catalan public television broadcasts programs in Catalan.

-Due to the intense immigration which Spain in general and Catalonia in particular experienced in the first decade of the 21st century, many foreign languages are spoken in various cultural communities in Catalonia, of which Rif-Berber, Moroccan Arabic, Romanian and Urdu are the most common ones.
+Due to the rising immigration which Spain in general and Catalonia in particular experienced in the first decade of the 21st century, many foreign languages are spoken in various cultural communities in Catalonia, of which Rif-Berber, Moroccan Arabic, Romanian and Urdu are the most common ones.